DoodleScheduling/flux-build/README.md

 Like for a flux2 kustomization it automatically creates the kustomize.yaml if none exists.

-* Tests if a folder recursively can be kustomized
+* Recursively kustomizes a folder
-* Templates all HelmReleases from the configured source
+* Templates all HelmReleases found
-* Supports HelmRelease in-line values, ConfigMaps and postRender patches
+* Supports all HelmRelease features including in-line values, ConfigMaps, Secrets and postRender patches
 * Made to work without accessing any kubernetes clusters

 The built manifests can be used for further tests like kubeconform tests, kyverno checks and other tooling or just to inspect locally how manifests will look like after installing the HelmRelease.

-Basically the flux way for `helm template`.
+flux-build basically behaves like `kustomize build` but supports HelmRelease templating in addition.

 ## Usage